A rock guitarist since the 1970s, Kelley has been a fan of rock, blues, and jazz since the 1960s.

-During the summer of 1977 Elvis Presley died and punk was the new rage in rock and roll.
-Keith got along with the punk rockers fairly well, though in general they thought he was too old be bothered with. ( He was 31.)
+During the summer of 1977, Elvis Presley died and punk was the new rage in rock and roll.
+Moon got along with the punk rockers fairly well, though in general they thought he was too old be bothered with.
+(He was 31.)

 Curiously, when Moon moved into a beach house at Malibu, his next door neighbor was actor Steve McQueen.
 Moon wanted to be friends with McQueen, but McQueen, who loved his privacy, certainly did not.
 In fact, McQueen sued Moon to keep him away.

 "Others figured Moon was simply alcoholic and/or drug-addicted.
 Sensing something was definitely wrong, Moon tried to quit drinking and drugging but couldn’t quit anything for long."

 Withdrawal Symptoms and More Sedatives

 Moon began having seizures when withdrawing from alcohol or cocaine, his two most abused drugs.
 He really wanted to get clean, if nothing else, for the sake of his band.

 The Who had begun producing a retrospective film entitled The Kids Are Alright, and they needed Moon to begin filming, which he didn’t think he could do unless he gave up drugs.

 In order to combat alcoholism and insomnia, Moon began taking the sedative chlormethiazole, trademark Heminevrin.
 Unfortunately, this drug was very dangerous when taken with alcohol.
 Also, it should only have been taken while a person was under close medical supervision, which Moon definitely was not.